Twin Towers Correctional Facility: Concerns

 Despite the state-of-the-art security systems built into the jail, inmate Kevin Jerome Pullum walked out of an employee exit on July 6, 2001, two hours after being convicted of attempted murder, and remained at large for eighteen days before he was apprehended within a mile of the jail.
 Pullum used a newspaper photograph of actor Eddie Murphy to alter an identification badge he used in the escape.
 The attempt made Pullum the 13th person to successfully escape the facility.

-In May 2013, along with the adjacent Men's Central Jail, Twin Towers ranked as one of the ten worst County Jails in the United States, based on reporting in Mother Jones magazine which stated: "Packed at the best of times, Twin Towers and Men's Central are overflowing with inmates transferred there from overcrowded California prisons under the state's court-ordered reorganization scheme.
-Eyewitnesses, including several Jail chaplains, have reported that attacks by deputies at the twin facilities are often unprovoked or brought on by the slightest infractions.
-Additional deputies often pile on, sometimes after being alerted to the action on their walkie-talkies."
+In May 2013, along with the adjacent Men's Central Jail, Twin Towers ranked as one of the ten worst County Jails in the United States, based on reporting in Mother Jones, which noted the large number of complaints received by the American Civil Liberties Union (ACLU).
+Mother Jones described the facility as "overflowing" and the deputies as prone to attacking inmates "unprovoked" or for "the slightest infractions".
+They report an allegation that one inmate injured in an attack by multiple deputies was marched down a jail module as one deputy yelled "gay boy walking" and then beaten and raped by other inmates as deputies watched.

-The report includes an anecdote, for instance, in which a inmate who sustains multiple injuries in such an attack, is allegedly paraded naked down a jail module as a deputy yells "gay boy walking," placed in a cell, and beaten and raped by other inmates as deputies stand by.
 The jail has also come under fire from human rights advocates as a central focus in the use of psychiatric drugs to control prisoners.